phillade/EC463_Hardware_Mini-Project/README.md

 The code was modified to utilize the Picamera python library to take raspberry pi camera inputs.
 More information on the Picamera library can be found here: https://projects.raspberrypi.org/en/projects/getting-started-with-picamera

+More detailed references can be found on the Report page under Wiki and also in the Report.md file.